donnybrilliant/terminal.sh/README.md

 - I should use utils more places getUsers etc
 - I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)
 - Differentiante between scan in ssh and regular mode.
+- download - inspect - install - merge - uninstall etc - is this a wanted workflow? or keep it basic like now?

 ### Fixes